There is a mysterious world.

 Scroll to discover

-Greenheart canes
+Greenheart rods

 Greenheart, literally “green heart”, is a tree from the Amazonian or Guyanese forest, remarkably resistant and flexible, it is sometimes called in French “bois de lance” because the natives used it to make spears or arrow shafts …